DMV.ORG is a privately owned website that is not owned or operated by any government agency.

 What are the CDL classifications?

-The state takes a look at different CDL classifications and the skill level required for each, as well as the various classifications for all South Dakota drivers on the South Dakota Driver Licensing Program Web site.
+The state takes a look at different CDL classifications and the skill level required for each on the Commercial Licensing page on its website.

 Where can I find more information on commercial driving laws?